lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To type a message to an entire channel type into the bar at the bottom and press enter.
 To complete typing someone's nickname press the :kbd:`Tab` key to complete their name.
 To paste text into the channel such as a link press :kbd:`Control + V` or right click paste.
 If you see a hyperlink in chat you can left click on the link to open in your webbrowser.
 Another is if you want to copy the link right click on it and :menuselection:`Copy Link Address`.

-If you want to have settings for automatic reconnecting :menuselection:`File --> Network --> Configure network` and select the Connection tab.
-The checkbox for auto reconnect will automatically rejoin chats if you get disconnected.
-The wait filed shows how long to between the retries between each try.
-The checkbox for rejoin all channels after reconnecting lets you rejoin all of your channels without having to manual rejoin each.
-The number of retries is how many times to retry to connect before stopping.
-To have an unlimited number of retries click the unlimited number of checkboxes.

 To add close the list of nicknames or channels press the X button.
 To reopen the view of nicks :menuselection:`View --> Nicks`.
 To close the list of all chats press the X button to close a list of all channel and private messages you are in.
 To reopen it press the :menuselection:`View --> Chat lists --> All chats`.